Learn how to smoke it for delectable poultry that no one will be able to resist.

 Evergreen, pine, spruce, eucalyptus, and redwood are among the woods found here.

-This is due to the fact that some types of wood are highly resinous, leaving a lot of residue in your smoker or grill that is tough to remove later.
-The cooking resin will also have an effect on the flavor of your meat.
+This is because some types of wood are highly resinous, leaving a lot of residue in your smoker or grill that is tough to remove later.
+The cooking resin will also affect the flavor of your meat.
 Some of these woods can also emit harmful smoke that might harm your health.

-In addition to these woods, you should avoid any woods that have mold or fungus growing on them.
+In addition to these woods, you should avoid any woods with mold or fungus.
 Painted or chemically-treated timbers should also not be used for smoking because the chemicals will impair the flavor of your foods and may create health problems.

 Traeger Grills Turkey Blend Pellet – Top Choice